Elizabeth Fox-Genovese: Biography

 announced plans to digitize issues of the journal and make them available online.

-After completing her PhD, Fox first taught at Binghamton University and The University of Rochester.
-In 1986 she was recruited as founding director for the Institute for Women's Studies at Emory University.
-At the Institute, she served as director and began the first doctoral program in Women's Studies in the US; she personally directed thirty-two doctoral dissertations.
+After completing her Ph.D., Fox first taught at Binghamton University and the University of Rochester.
+In 1986, she was recruited as founding director for the Institute for Women's Studies at Emory University.
+At the Institute, she served as director and began the first doctoral program in Women's Studies in the US.
 She also taught history as the Eleonore Raoul Professor of the Humanities.

-In 1993 L. Virginia Gould, one of her former graduate students, named Fox-Genovese and Emory University as co-defendants in a sexual discrimination and harassment lawsuit.
+In 1993, L. Virginia Gould, one of her graduate students, named Fox-Genovese and Emory University as co-defendants in a sexual discrimination and harassment lawsuit.
 Emory settled the lawsuit out of court.
 Financial details were not released.

-Fox-Genovese grew up in a household of secular intellectuals who were respectful of Christianity, but nonbelieving.
+Fox-Genovese grew up in a household of secular intellectuals who, while respectful of Christianity, were nonbelieving.
 For most of her adult life, she considered herself Christian only "in the amorphous cultural sense of the word."
 Having "thoroughly imbibed materialist philosophy," she inhabited "a world that took it as a matter of faith that 'God is dead'."
-In 1995, however, Fox-Genovese publicly converted to Roman Catholicism, due in part to her deep unease about "moral relativism" (since she found "a world in which each followed his or her moral compass" neither rational nor viable).
-She said she was also reacting to the pride and self-centeredness that she had witnessed in the secular academy.
+In 1995, however, Fox-Genovese publicly converted to Catholicism, due in part to her deep unease about "moral relativism", since she found "a world in which each followed his or her moral compass" neither rational nor viable.
+She said she was also reacting to the pride and self-centeredness that she had witnessed in secular academia.
 Some observers regarded her reputation as a feminist as being at odds with her conversion, but she found it to be "wholly consistent."
 She wrote, "Sad as it may seem, my experience with radical, upscale feminism only reinforced my growing mistrust of individual pride."

 Fox-Genovese died in 2007, aged 65, in Atlanta.
-She had lived with Multiple sclerosis for 15 years.
+She had lived with multiple sclerosis for 15 years.
 The following year, Eugene Genovese published a tribute to his wife, Miss Betsey: A Memoir of Marriage.